The First Teddy Bear

 1902 was a rough year for President Theodore Roosevelt.
-He had been struggling to make peace between the coal mining companies and the striking workers.
-It was a hard work.
-Roosevelt decided that he needed a vacation and accepted an invitation to go bear hunting in Onward Mississippi with the Governor of the state Andrew Longino.
+He struggled to make peace between the coal mining companies and the striking workers.
+It was hard work.
+Roosevelt decided that he needed a vacation and accepted an invitation to go bear hunting in Onward Mississippi with the Governor of the state, Andrew Longino.

-On November 16th, 1902 a cartoonist Clifford Berryman poked fun at the encounter with a cartoon of Roosevelt freeing a cub from the tree.
-The cartoon was so popular that Berryman included the cub in many of his cartoons throughout the Roosevelt presidency ultimately naming the cub Teddy.
+On November 16th, 1902, cartoonist Clifford Berryman poked fun at the encounter with a cartoon of Roosevelt freeing a cub from a tree.
+The cartoon was so popular that Berryman included the cub in many of his cartoons throughout the Roosevelt presidency, ultimately naming the cub Teddy.

 The Teddy Bear had had a wide and varied history since then.
-Some 20 years later a young boy named Christopher Robin Milne would be given a bear bought at Harrod’s.
-He would name the bear Pooh and a franchise of children’s literature would be born.
+Some 20 years later, a boy named Christopher Robin Milne was given a bear bought at Harrod’s.
+He would name the bear Pooh, and a franchise of children’s literature would be born.

 Corduroy is the third Teddy Bear to have a name change.
-Corduroy is a children’s book was published in 1968.
+Corduroy is a children’s book that was published in 1968.
 It was written Don Freeman and has had a solid following also.
 It was named one of the Teachers 100 top books for children in 2007.
-The story has also been turned into a made for TV short film in 1984 and two short lived TV series.
+The story also became a made-for-TV short film in 1984 and two short-lived TV series.
 The story is now in development for a feature film.

-Other animals also became popular as stuff toys.
-In the 1970s and 80s the stuffed Snoopy, a creation of Charles M Schulz would outsell the Teddy Bear for a while, but with the death of Schulz and the arrival of Teddy Ruxpin and Build A Bear shops Snoopy would take second place to the Teddy Bear.
+Other animals also became popular as stuffed toys.
+In the 1970s and 80s, the stuffed Snoopy, a creation of Charles M Schulz, would outsell the Teddy Bear for a while, but with the death of Schulz and the arrival of Teddy Ruxpin and Build-A-Bear shops, Snoopy would take second place to the Teddy Bear.

 The teddy Bear would inspire two popular songs that would make into The American Songbook.
-The most popular of these was recorded by Elvis Presley for the soundtrack of his second motion picture Loving You.
-The songs title is (Let Me Be Your) Teddy Bear.
+Elvis Presley recorded the most popular of these for the soundtrack of his second motion picture, Loving You.
+The song’s title is (Let Me Be Your) Teddy Bear.

 The second is a popular children’s song called The Teddy Bear’s Picnic and was written as a melody alone by American composer John Walter Bratton in 1907.
 Lyrics were added in 1932 by Irish lyricist Jimmy Kennedy.
-The song has been recorded over the years by many artists including Anne Murray.
+Many artists, including Anne Murray, have recorded the song over the years.

-Form the beginning of the 20th century and going strong in the 21st century The Teddy Bear continues to enrapture children of all ages.
+From the beginning of the 20th century and going strong in the 21st century, The Teddy Bear continues to enrapture children of all ages.